petermota/lk-coding-exercise-senior-backend-engineer-pedro-mota/README.md

   -V, --version              Print version information and exit.
 ```

 Getting all the cards.
-Just use the command with any extra parameters.
+Just use the command without any extra parameters.
 All the cards will start to be downloaded from the API.
 Take it easy, it will take several minutes. **You can skip this step decompressing and moving the file named 'mtg_cards.zip' in the test directory to $HOME/mtg_cards.json.**

 ```bash
 $ ./target/appassembler/bin/mtg